amit-pandey-bigdata/BigData-SentimentAnalysis-StreamSets/README.md

 Step 1 : "Ingest Tweets Stream" stage takes the stream of tweets from tweeter using tweeter's stream API.

-Step 2 : if the tweet's language is englist then it is moved to step 3.1, otherwise it is moved to trash(step 3.2).
+Step 2 : If the tweet's language is englist then it is moved to step 3.1, otherwise it is moved to trash(step 3.2).

-Step 3.1: only required tweeter fields are selected from the tweet's json.
+Step 3.1: Only required tweeter fields are selected from the tweet's json.

 Step 4: Tweet's nested json is flattened.